bluerobotics/ardusub-zola/installation.md

 +++
 ## Download

-BlueOS is a ground-up rewrite software to replace Companion, to use, it's necessary downloaded and flash an SD card.
+BlueOS is a ground-up rewrite software to replace Companion.
+To use it you'll need to download and flash an SD card.
 It is compatible with both **Raspberry Pi 3** and **Raspberry Pi 4**.

 The latest available stable version is: